noxjs/noxjs/README.md

 })
 ```

+Don't forget to `return` your module, otherwise it won't work...

 If you try to create 2 modules with the same name, it will throw an Error.

 If you try to create a module with a name of a namespace already created, it will throw an Error.